koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 Now that we have an ACS resource, we need to grant administrative access in order to access it:

-* Open the Code Signing resource.
+* Open the Trusted Signing resource.
 * Go to "Access control (IAM)" (left menu).
 * Click "Add" and "Add role assignment" (top).
-* Select "Code Signing Identity Verifier".
+* Select "Trusted Signing Identity Verifier".
 Next.
 * Type in and select your current user account.
 * Keep clicking "Review + assign" until done.